kiranio/Testing-In-Practice/README.md

 Java + Serenity + Cucumber + Gherkin + Selenium BDD test cases

-This repo contains the Maven setup for Cucumber / Selenium, with Searching Google with Cheese as example code, which can be run on local or connect to remote SaucsLabs / TestingBot for cross browser testings.
-Also it can be configured in your CI server (i.e. Bamboo) for continuous testing.
+This repo contains the Maven setup for Cucumber / Selenium, with filling the form as example code, which can be run on local or connect to remote SaucsLabs / TestingBot for cross browser testings.
 It helps to setup a BDD environment for User Acceptance tests.

 This repo can be run on local Windows / Mac / Linux Platform, as long as you have Java/Maven setup correctly.